uva-math/uva-math-code/_posts/defenses/2022-04-17-Akhmechet.md

 - Time: 1:15 pm EST
 - Place: Maury 113 (note that the building has been renamed to John W. Warner Hall)

 Everyone is invited to attend.
-If you are unable to attend in person,  the following Zoom link should also work: https://virginia.zoom.us/j/93014061929?pwd=SC85WStsblBJSUlDd2lBVHNTZENnZz09
+If you are unable to attend in person, this [Zoom link](https://virginia.zoom.us/j/93014061929?pwd=SC85WStsblBJSUlDd2lBVHNTZENnZz09) should also work.